Great Views on a Sunny DayArrival in

 Further to our left, looking northwest, we see Mount Tamazono-san, the ridge dividing this valley from the one with the larger Uragami river and the rail line.

-The atomic bomb was dropped 3.4 kilometers up that valley, on the other side of this ridge which largely protected this valley.
+The nuclear bomb was dropped 3.4 kilometers up that valley, on the other side of that ridge which largely protected this valley.

 Turning further to our left, looking west, we see the innermost extent of the harbor.
 The two light green spherical tanks are just north of the train station.